 - one-off scripts that maybe are only useful to a handful of users

 - ~ 1000 line or so programs that didn’t take a lot of effort

 - program has significant public domain / permissive components

-For non-trivial geospace programs and libraries that need to be used by geospace agencies, we typically use Apache.
-If the license was copyleft like GPL, they might not be allowed to use / modify / distribute our code freely and we might miss collaboration / consulting opportunities.
-The Apache license’s patent protection provisions are like those of GPLv3.
+For geospace programs and libraries that need to be used by geospace agencies, we typically use Apache.
+If the license non-permissive, they might not be allowed to use / modify / distribute our code freely and we might miss collaboration / consulting opportunities.
+The Apache license’s patent protection provisions read like those of GPLv3.